stevenc49/stevenc49.github.io/pages/journal.md

 Review:
 - search matrix

+Studied:
+- Water with most water

+Today, I did a brand new problem "Water with Most water".
+I jumped straight to the solution, read the optimum approach and was able to code up the solution myself within 25 min.

-The more I'm working on leetcoding/app dev/spending time with loved ones, the more i'm realizing that time management is key.
+- The more I'm working on leetcoding/app dev/spending time with loved ones, the more i'm realizing that time management is key.
+- Think of leetcoding as full time job and dropshipping/app development as side hustle
+-

 ### May 26